Published on August 6, 2021

 When it comes to dynamic pages, the problem is that Google can’t really access the entirety of your content.
 In some cases, it may even see a blank page.

-The reason for that is because the crawler will access your HTML document, but there’s no content until it gets injected by JavaScript.
+This is because search engine crawlers will access your HTML document, but there’s no content until it gets injected by JavaScript.

 Although Google has come a long way in solving indexing issues in dynamic pages, other search engines like Bing, Baidu, and DuckDuckGo are not even close to crawling and indexing these pages.